 The personal papers of Sir Winston Churchill are owned by the Sir Winston Churchill Archive Trust (an independent charity, no: 1045646) and deposited by agreement with the University and the College.
 Some of the personal papers of Baroness Thatcher are owned by the Margaret Thatcher Archive Trust (an independent charity, no: 1061822) and deposited by agreement with the College.
 In both cases the trustees approve, monitor and advise on work programmes for the owned collection, which are carried out by the staff of the Archives Centre.
 Most of the remaining collections are either owned by, or on long term loan to, Churchill College.

-The Archives Centre currently hosts the British Diplomatic Oral history Programme, a programme run with the approval of the Foreign and Commonwealth Office to interview retiring senior diplomats and to make their interviews available on-line.
+The Archives Centre currently hosts the British Diplomatic Oral History Programme, a programme run with the approval of the Foreign and Commonwealth Office to interview retiring senior diplomats and to make their interviews available on-line.
 The programme has an external Director, who sits ex-officio on the College Archives Committee.

 The Archives Centre has offered storage to other organisations on a temporary basis.
 Such arrangements are governed by the terms of the specific agreements in place between the College and the particular partner.

 The staffing levels and structure of the Archives Centre are set by the Director, subject to the approval of the Bursar and confirmation of the available financial resources.
-The College is committed to maintaining a professional team capable of meeting the preservation and cataloguing needs of the collections in its care (to the standards set out in the Conservation and Preservation, Collections Processing and Cataloguing, and Service Delivery policies).
+The College is committed to maintaining a professional team capable of meeting the preservation and cataloguing needs of the collections in its care (to the standards set out in the Conservation and Preservation, Collections Processing and Cataloguing, and Access Policy and Service Delivery charters).
 This means employing professional archivists and conservators, who have achieved a relevant and recognised postgraduate qualification.
 All staff of the Churchill Archives Centre are employees of Churchill College, and subject to the terms and conditions, benefits, policies and procedures set out in their individual contracts of employment, and in the Staff Handbook.